pierre-zhao/RoR/README.md

 ## Pre-trained Models

 RoR uses the pre-train model [ELECTRA-large](https://github.com/google-research/electra) as the text encoder.
-You should download it and put the ckpt models and config.json under `$BERT-base-DIR`.
+You should download it and put the ckpt models and config.json under `$Model_DIR`.

 ## Dataset